-“A mother should never share the ugly side of a failed marriage to her child.”
+“A mother should never share the ugly side of a failed marriage with her child.”

 Vivian Pan, a 31-year-old single mother, founded the Single Parents Support Group (SPSG) as a way to support other single parents.
 From organizing fund-raising garage sales to alerting SPSG members of job openings, Vivian is constantly on the lookout for ways to help single parents in need.”
 My main focus is on the children.
 Kids should not be left hungry,” Vivian said.
 Groceries and milk powder, as well as diapers and pre-loved items such as strollers and playpens, are “blessed out” by kind donors.

 Vivian Pan, 31, founder of the Single Parents Support Group